czim/laravel-cms-auth/README.md

-# Content Management System for Laravel- Auth Component
+# CMS for Laravel - Auth Component

 Authentication component for the CMS.